-- Appropriate art, craft and design materials. - Film clip (for assignment 1) will be available to be downloaded from the WJEC secure website by your teacher from 1 February 2017.
+- Appropriate art, craft and design materials. - Film clip (for Assignment 1) will be available to be downloaded from the WJEC secure website by the Examinations Officer from 1 February 2019.

-COMPULSORY DOCUMENTS
+COMPULSORY DOCUMENTS (AVAILABLE ONLINE)

-- Unit 3 Externally Set Assignment 'Authentication document', must be completed and signed by the candidate and teacher to verify that the candidate has submitted entirely their own work. - Unit 3 Externally Set Assignment 'Learner Statement', must be completed by the candidate.
+- Unit 3 Externally Set Assignment 'Authentication Document', must be completed and signed by the candidate and teacher to verify that the candidate has submitted entirely their own work. - Unit 3 Externally Set Assignment 'Learner Statement', must be completed by the candidate.